1936-2002: HERSHEYPARK ARENA'S SIXTY-SIX YEARS AS HOME TO HERSHEY BEARS HOCKEY.

 Both men were well known for their willingness to take a risk when they believed in something.
 And both believed that ice hockey could be -- and would be -- a success in Hershey.
-Over two-thirds of a century later their prescience continues to prove itself over and over again as a quarter-of-a-million hockey fans have regularly entered Hersheypark Arena every year to watch the Hershey Bears Hockey Club.
+Over two-thirds of a century later their prescience continues to prove itself over and over again as a quarter-of-a-million hockey fans have regularly entered Hersheypark Arena every year to watch the Bears.
 And over the last seven decades eleven Bears’ teams (three EAHL, eight AHL) have finished their seasons with play-off titles.
 On five of those occasions (1947, 1959, 1969, 1974 and 1980) the Calder Cup was presented to a Bears’ captain at the Arena to be skated around the ice to the cheers of the Bears' faithful fans.

 For all its remarkable success, however, the beginnings of Hershey hockey were far more modest.

 The first "formal" hockey game ever played in Hershey took place some seventy-one years ago on February 18, 1931, when two amateur teams, Penn A.C. and Villanova, faced off in the 1,900-seat Hershey Ice Palace.
 Built in 1915 as the Hershey Convention Hall, this classic quadrispired building still stands proudly next to the Arena serving now as the home of the Hershey Museum of American Life.
 Nine months after that successful inaugural contest, Swarthmore A.C. moved into the Ice Palace where they played their first game on November 19, 1931, against Crescent A.C. of New York City.
 In the lineup that night for visiting Crescent was center Lloyd S. Blinco, a strapping then 23-year old native of Grand Mere, Quebec.
-The next season Blinco came to Hershey to play for the new Hershey B'ars -- and would remain continuously associated with Hershey hockey for half century as a player, coach, and manger!

 Program for a game played at the Hershey Ice Palace in January 4, 1932,